 During installation, you are likely to find a typically blue screen that informs you about a conflict with the “nouveau” driver, which is the driver installed automatically by Debian due to its free software features.
 Simply click “OK” on this screen and continue the installation process.

 At the end of the installation, you will need to restart your equipment to load the NVIDIA module.
 After reboot, you can check if it has been properly loaded using the following command.
-Using the tilted bar (/), you can filter the output by writing the word “nvidia,” which will take you directly to the relevant information on your graphic card, allowing you to confirm that the NVIDIA module is loaded.
+By using the forward slash (/), you can filter the output by typing “nvidia”, which will take you directly to the relevant information on your graphic card, allowing you to confirm that the NVIDIA module is loaded.

-You have to check that on the line “Kernel driver in use,” have the nvidia module.
+Ensure that the “Kernel driver in use” line specifies the nvidia module.

 javiercruces@HPOMEN15:~$ lspci -knn | less